Coronavirus restrictions in Madrid, Catalonia, Andalusia, Galicia and the rest of the CCAA - BCFocus

 the Canary Islands

 – The Canary Islands wanted to maintain their restrictions as they applied, but the Superior Court of Justice refused to ratify the curfew and the perimeter of the islands at alert levels 3 and 4.
-However, the regional executive Supreme appealed and understand that, in the meantime, your measures stand.
+However, the regional executive appealed to the Supreme and understand that, in the meantime, your measures are maintained.

 – In any case, Justice has ratified, on the other hand, the restrictions on meetings, which vary according to the level of alert of each island: